 Until recently, that requirement for HTTPS wouldn’t have worked, because many domain suppliers used HTTPS certificates to rip off customers, and many website owners rightly refused to play ball.

 Website owners had once to pay those dubious domain suppliers rather a lot of money to buy HTTPS certificates, sometimes hundreds of euros, for something that probably took the suppliers five minutes to prepare (using, for example, openssl).
 The certificate issuers were supposed to verify the identity of the purchaser, but all many did was ensure payment was receiving through the banking system, and presume the banks would have verified their customer’s information before permitting a payment to be made.
+The rare honourable and careful domain supplier may even have checked the payer’s name and the supposéd website owner’s name had something in common.

 This situation eased when some ISPs started offering free HTTPS links with their hosting service.
 That’s when arts & ego introduced HTTPS certificates.